AdelaideAuto-IDLab/TrackerBots/README.md

 TrackerBots is an open source framework to develop a fully autonomous system for Unmanned Aerial Vehicles (UAVs) to track multiple radio-tagged objects.
 This repository is provided as part of the following papers :

-1. Nguyen H. V., Chesser M., Koh L.P, Rezatofighi S. H., & Ranasinghe D. C. (2018). *TrackerBots: Autonomous UAV for Real-Time Localization and Tracking of Multiple Radio-Tagged Animals*.
-Journal of Field Robotics (to be appear).
+1. Nguyen H. V., Chesser M., Koh L.P, Rezatofighi S. H., & Ranasinghe D. C. (2019). *TrackerBots: Autonomous unmanned aerial vehicle for real‐time localization and tracking of multiple radio‐tagged animals*.
+Journal of Field Robotics.
 The submitted version is freely available at [ArXiv:1712.01491](https://arxiv.org/abs/1712.01491).
 Please contact us if you need a full accepted version.
 2. Nguyen H. V., Rezatofighi S.H., Taggart D., Ostendorf B., Ranasinghe D. C. (2018). *TrackerBots: Software in the Loop Study of Quad-Copter Robots for
 Locating Radio-tags in a 3D Space*.
 Australasian Conference on Robotics and Automation 2018.
 [ACRA_2018](ACRA_2018/Paper/ACRA_2018.pdf)